 When does a person possess a narcotic drug?
 North Carolina authorities are sparse on this point, and the answer to the question is not susceptible to a short and general answer.

-Although we have been unable to find a North Carolina case on "all fours" with the question presented by this appeal, this *684 Court has considered constructive possession of other contraband products, possession of which was made criminal by the statute.
+Although we have been unable to find a North Carolina case on “all fours” with the question presented by this appeal, this Court has considered constructive possession of other contraband products, possession of which was made criminal by the statute.

-In instant case there were evidence that the premises where the heroin was found by police officers and where it was being sold were under the control of defendant Frank Allen; that the utilities at that address were listed in defendant's name, and that an Army identification card and other personal papers bearing his name were found in the bedroom.
-There was testimony that the heroin belonged to defendant and was being sold by the minor Leslie Carl Scott as defendant's agent and at and by his direction.
-Thus, there is substantial evidence to support a jury finding *685 that the narcotic drug, to-wit, heroin, seized and purchased at 900 Gillis Street was subject to defendant's dominion and control.
+In instant case there was evidence that the premises where the heroin was found by police officers and where it was being sold were under the control of defendant Prank Allen; that the utilities at that address were listed in defendant’s name, and that an Army identification card and other personal papers bearing his name were found in the bedroom.
+There was testimony that the heroin belonged to defendant and was being sold by the minor Leslie Carl Scott as defendant’s agent and at and by his direction.
+Thus, there is substantial evidence to support a jury finding that the narcotic drug, to-wit, heroin, seized and purchased at 900 Gillis Street was subject to defendant’s dominion and control.
 He had both the power and intent while acting in combination with others to control the disposition and use of the heroin so as to have it in his constructive possession.

-The trial judge correctly denied defendant's motion for nonsuit on the charge of illegal possession of narcotic drugs.
+The trial judge correctly denied defendant’s motion for non-suit on the charge of illegal possession of narcotic drugs.

 Finally, we must consider whether there was evidence sufficient to withstand defendant’s motion for nonsuit on the charge of unlawfully dispensing narcotic drugs, to-wit, heroin, to a minor.

-Defendant, in his brief, directs his argument only to the charge of unlawful possession of narcotic drugs.
+*413 Defendant, in his brief, directs his argument only to the charge of unlawful possession of narcotic drugs.
 He is well advised so to do.
-The testimony of the witness Scott, standing alone, provides substantial evidence that defendant did "leave with" or "deliver" heroin to a minor.
-Defendant's own evidence is sufficient to establish that he was an adult.
+The testimony of the witness Scott, standing alone, provides substantial evidence that defendant did “leave with” or “deliver” heroin to a minor.
+Defendant’s own evidence is sufficient to establish that he was an adult.

 The trial judge correctly overruled defendant’s motion for nonsuit on the charge of unlawfully dispensing narcotic drugs to a minor.